An interesting podcast about Claude Shannon that doesn’t talk about Nyquist.

 Now, we do that again, but we will include the real loudspeaker drivers’ measurements in that three-dimensional world.
 In this case, we still have the 1″ tweeter and the 6″ woofer in a sealed cabinet.
 Those two loudspeaker drivers were individually measured at 130 points around them on that sphere that I showed in Part 7.

-I then take each of those 130 measurements for each driver, filter them using the crossover, and add the two outputs together, which gives me a total response for each location.
-I can then find the total response which gives me the Power Response of the two-way loudspeaker with two real loudspeaker drivers in a real cabinet, with the 5 different crossover types that we’ve been talking about.
+I then take each of those 130 measurements for each driver, filter them using the crossover, and add the two outputs together, which gives me the magnitude response of the entire loudspeaker with two drivers for each individual location.
+We then add the 130 measurements to find a total combined response which is the Power Response of the two-way loudspeaker with two real loudspeaker drivers in a real cabinet, with the 5 different crossover types that we’ve been talking about.

 Note that I have NOT done what I said I SHOULD do at the end of part 9.
 I have just been dumb and stuck the crossovers in front of the loudspeaker drivers without thinking about modifying the filters to compensate for the drivers’ characteristics.